mikeddecker/judge/administratie/paper-single-rope-parts.md

 \begin{figure}
     \centering
     \includegraphics[width=0.7\linewidth]{img/doubledutch-matrix}
-    \caption[skillmatrix-DD]{Representation of a skillmatrix used for Doube Dutch}
+    \caption[skill-matrix-DD]{Representation of a skill-matrix used for Doube Dutch}
-    \label{fig:doubledutch-skillmatrix}
+    \label{fig:doubledutch-skill-matrix}
 \end{figure}

 In addition, these skills can be combined with powers, releases\dots, and there are a number of special cases or exceptions that earn fewer or extra points.
 (Omitted in the MVP)
-Put it all together, to create a skill matrix (work in progress), see double-dutch-matrix fig\ref{fig:doubledutch-skillmatrix}.
+Put it all together, to create a skill matrix (work in progress), see double-dutch-matrix fig\ref{fig:doubledutch-skill-matrix}.

-The skillmatrix for SR is still a little in progress since last year, knowing that some special cases can be omitted.
+The skill-matrix for SR is still a little in progress since last year, knowing that some special cases can be omitted.